afnw35342/LearnAWS/readme.md

 - Compliance report based on selected regulatory framework
 - Generates a PDF that contains an Excel spreadie with more info

+## AppConfig

+## Fault Injection Simulator (FIS)

+- Chaos engineering through experiments
+- Also, performance tuning

+## Outposts

+- Site visit to review/assess the location

+## Global Accelerator

+- Routes application traffic to their nearest edge location
+- From there, traffic traverses the AWS network to your deployment location(s)

 ## References